 - Water

 Before you begin, preheat the oven to 450 degrees.
-Next you will mix all the dry ingredients with a whisk and then add the olive oil and water.
+Next, whisk together all the dry ingredients, then add the olive oil and water.
 With a wooden spatula, combine everything until a soft ball of dough forms.
-Next you will roll out the dough onto a flat surface lined with parchment.
-I have used my hands in the past but you can use a rolling pin too.
-Just roll it out till you get a thickness of an inch or so.
-I like to score it with a butter knife into 8 triangles and then prick it with a fork for the sake of design.
+Next, you will roll out the dough onto a parchment-lined surface.
+I have used my hands in the past, but you can use a rolling pin too.
+Just roll it out until it’s about an inch thick.
+I like to score it with a butter knife into eight triangles and then prick it with a fork for the sake of design.
 Bake for 20 minutes.
 The bread is done once you see a golden crust.

 How to eat barley bread

-Barley bread is wonderful fresh out of the oven with a pat of butter and a drizzle of honey.
-You can eat it for breakfast or even afternoon tea in place of refined white wheat bread and sugar laden cookies.
+Barley bread is excellent fresh out of the oven with a pat of butter and a drizzle of honey.
+You can eat it for breakfast or even afternoon tea in place of refined white wheat bread and sugar-laden cookies.

 Frequently Asked Questions